Design-Computation-RWTH/spatial-viewer-eg-ice-2023/README.md

 # Acknowledgement

-This research is part of the DFG SPP 2388 ”Hundert plus” project Raumlink and the Strategic Basic Research grant (grant no. 1S99020N) of the Research Foundation Flanders (FWO).
+This research is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – 501812634 and the Strategic Basic Research grant (grant no. 1S99020N) of the Research Foundation Flanders (FWO).